Acrocercops brongniardella - on Oak - 7th July 2025 - Wyver Lane - Dave Evans

 ID Difficulty: green – easy to identify, generally distinctive and unlikely to be confused with other species.

-Distribution: (First record: 7 May 2025 at Markham Vale (North Tip) ) – (Last record: 29 June 2025 at Norton Lees ) – Uncertain – Likely to be a species overlooked and one that may well be spreading into the recording area from nearby counties.
-This record of the leaf mine represents the first record of the species for the VC57. – one recorded from Norton Lees on 29/6/2025 was first confirmed record of an adult.
+Distribution: (First record: 7 May 2025 at Markham Vale (North Tip) ) – (Last record: 15 August 2025 at Graves park Arboretum, Norton Lees ) – Uncertain – Likely to be a species overlooked and one that may well be spreading into the recording area from nearby counties.
+The first record of the species for the VC57 was from Markham Vale 7/5/2025 – since a further ten records from four sites. – one recorded from Norton Lees on 29/6/2025 was first confirmed record of an adult.

-Flight Period: July / – Univoltine and can overwinter appearing during the following Spring.
-Mine Period: May / June / – The larvae feed on Oak and characteristically make twisting initial mines in the upper epidermis, which then join to form a large papery blotch, with a silvery appearance.
-Quite distinctive.
-Moth Activity: Cathemeral Photographed: Yes – Photographed By: Mark Radford, Pete Mella © All Rights Reserved
+The larvae feed on Oak and characteristically make twisting initial mines as a tortuous, silvery gallery in the upper epidermis, which then join to form a large papery blotch.
+There are multiple galleries, often several on a single leaf.
+Larvae feed on the palisade parenchyma within this communal mine.
+Pupation usually occurs outside the mine, in a silken cocoon amongst detritus.
+Moth Activity: Cathemeral – but can be disturbed during the day Photographed: Yes – Photographed By: Mark Radford, Pete Mella, Dave Evans © All Rights Reserved

 Wingspan: 8-10mm